• Home

 Supporters stressed that the bills do not eliminate a parent’s right to refuse vaccines.
 “If, for that reason, someone has come to the conclusion that vaccines are not best for their children, they have the right to refuse them, and that will continue, even beyond this package,” Skaggs said.
 But lawmakers argued that one family’s choice should not obscure risks for others.
 “Parents deserve the right to know if your child… is in danger because a meaningful number of your child’s peers are unvaccinated,” he added.

 A major component of the proposal would require schools and child-care centers to share immunization-rate information directly with parents, rather than relying on once-a-year web postings.
+The bill would require schools to send the information home with a child to their guardians.
 “Right now, the data might end up on a web page someplace once a year… but there’s never been that last mile of communication,” Rep. Matt Longjohn (D-Portage) said.
 “Parents deserve the right to be able to make informed decisions.”

 The package also responds to ongoing federal developments, including changes to the CDC’s Advisory Committee on Immunization Practices (ACIP).
 “We’re here today because RFK Jr.’s hand-picked team of vaccine science deniers is meeting in Atlanta to review the entire childhood and adolescent vaccination schedule,” Longjohn warned.
 They argued Michigan must retain the ability to set science-based standards even if federal guidance shifts.
 “One bill includes a mechanism for MDHHS to break with the CDC guidance when needed to ensure that vaccination recommendations reflect the best medical science,” He said.